The debt collection process: what to expect

 How do I get in touch with Lowell?

-The quickest way is by phone – you can call us on 0333 556 5552.
-If you’d rather not speak to someone on the phone, you can also use our website's handy live chat function.
+The quickest way to get in touch with Lowell is by phone – you can call us on 0333 556 5552.
+Alternatively, if you’d rather not speak to someone on the phone, you can also use our website's handy live chat function.

 Can I stop paying Lowell?